telerik-boneyard/kendo-react-dialog/docs/index.md

 );
 ```

 Actions can be specified as objects, which are passed to the Kendo UI Button for React.
-For a complete list of options, see its [API documentation](https://github.com/telerik/kendo-react-buttons/blob/master/docs/button/api.md).
+For a complete list of options, see the [Kendo UI Button API documentation for React](https://github.com/telerik/kendo-react-buttons/blob/master/docs/button/api.md).

 ```html-preview
 <div id="app"></div>